DavidRozenblat/tdm-sentiment/README.md

 ## Project Goals

-1. Process and extract news articles from major US newspapers stored in xml files and store them in csv tables (2000 articles in each table)
+1. Process and extract news articles from major US newspapers stored in xml files
 2. Classify articles as economic or non-economic using a a logistic regression model (under src/topic_modeling/is_economic_model) and select economic articles for the following steps
 3. Extract keywords from classified economic articles using tf idf method
 4. Analyze sentiment score for classified economic articles